9-11 Place du Colonel Fabien, 10th

 34 Rue Jean Mermoz, 8th

-The just-opened Amastan is the first flagship for a new luxury hotel group by the same name.
+The fairly recently opened Amastan is the first flagship for a new luxury hotel group by the same name.
 Located at the upscale cross section of Rue du Faubourg Saint-Honoré and the Avenue des Champs-Élysées, the hotel offers a surprisingly secluded getaway from the streets below, especially if you book a room with a furnished balcony overlooking the leafy garden.
 The magic here is in the thoughtful, often exquisite design details, like blue herringbone parquet walls and a two-story bookshelf packed with design titles and curios.
-Plus, the adjacent “Pop-In” space will feature art, design, and fashion collaborations curated by the great minds at Purple and London-based branding studio Campbell-Rey.
+Plus, the adjacent Pop-In space features art, design, and fashion collaborations curated by the great minds at Purple and London-based branding studio Campbell-Rey.

 8 Rue de Navarin, 9th